nykabhishek/camera-calibration/README.md

 # Camera Calibration using OpenCV

-Project as part of the coursework CSCE 643 - Robotics and Spatial Intelligence
+Projecwork as part of the course CSCE 643 - Robotics and Spatial Intelligence

 ## Specifications: